andywaite/unusable-podcast/podcasts/008-design-crimes-from-2018.md

 - A building that injures people
 - A terrible robot shop assistant
 - A computer forces David into an encounter with a naked man
-- The origins of the Playstation buttons
+- The origins of the PlayStation buttons
 - Inclusive design

 Links mentioned: